Teshager21/credit-risk-model-altdata/README.md

 ---

 📌 _Summary_: The Basel II Accord compels us to strike a balance between **accuracy** and **interpretability**.
 Given the absence of default labels, proxy modeling is necessary but must be approached cautiously.
 In regulated contexts, **simple models offer clarity and compliance**, while complex models offer accuracy at the cost of oversight burdens.

-### 📌 Why Interpretable Models Matter
-Under the **Basel II Capital Accord**, financial institutions must quantify credit risk and maintain adequate capital.
-This creates a need for **interpretable, transparent, and auditable models**.
-Regulatory compliance prefers models where decisions can be explained (e.g., using Weight of Evidence or logistic regression), rather than opaque black-box models.

-### 📌 Why We Need a Proxy Default Variable
-The dataset lacks a direct **loan default indicator**.
-We create a **proxy target** using customer disengagement signals via **RFM (Recency, Frequency, Monetary) analysis**.
-However, this introduces potential **label noise**, and predictions may suffer from **false positives** or **missed defaults**, impacting lending decisions.

 ---